Wait List & Change Dates

 Priority Placement from OSCA Wait Lists

-A few people receive priority placement from OSCA wait lists.
+A few people receive priority placement from the OSCA Wait List.
 People who are elected to certain OSCA staff positions for the incoming academic year routinely receive priority placement.
 In appreciation of all the work they do, every All-OSCA position receives priority placement from the dining wait list.
 Jobs that require 12+ hours of work per week (usually General Management Team) typically receive priority placement from the housing wait list (housing placement includes dining).

 To learn how you too can become a part of the All-OSCA staff and receive priority placement from the wait lists, check out the Staff section.